 We provide a high-specialized specialized, skill-building approach in order to learn practical strategies and skills to compensate for these lagging skills.
 We offer both individual sessions as well as small groups for those who have participated in individual sessions.

 Center for ADHD does not provide traditional “talk therapy” which as many families have learned is not an effective approach to address lagging skills prevalent in children, adolescents and young adults who present with ADHD, Asperger’s Syndrome, learning disabilities or higher-functioning autism.

-We understand from a male perspective how to make therapy a successful experience for boys and young men, many of whom have had negative experiences in therapy.
+We understand from a male perspective how to make the unique therapy a successful experience for boys and young men.
 We also work with girls and young women who present with ADHD and learning differences.

 Areas we frequently work on during our sessions include:

 - Developing cognitive flexibility (being less “black and white” in thought process)

 - Learning how to differentiate between what’s a “small problem” or “big problem”